isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     kdc                 A       ${KDC_IP_ADDR}
     server              A       ${BIND9_IP_ADDR}

-As after any configuration change the server must be reloaded or
+After any configuration change the server must be reloaded or
 restarted:

 .. code-block:: console